 And it is in Saint Denis that I decided to take a flat.

-Set in the grounds of the Basilique de Saint Denis – the significant and imposing 12th Century Gothic cathedral – our small apartment was actually rather grand.
+Set in the grounds of the Basilique de Saint Denis – the significant and imposing 12th Century Gothic cathedral – the small apartment we found was surprisingly rather grand.

-The building was originally built for a stay by King Louis XIII.
-He died before he had the chance to sleep one night in the building though and, perhaps in revenge, Saint Denis decide not to build anything other than the most depressing blocks of architectural genocide again.
+The whole building was originally built for a stay by King Louis XIII.
+He died before he had the chance to sleep one night here though and, perhaps in revenge, Saint Denis decide not to build anything other than the most depressing blocks of architectural genocide again.

 Within my first week a car was torched outside this historic building.

-Flames licking up to our appartment window – on the second floor – troubled me somewhat, but the Saint Denis firefighters put it out with weary resignation, before setting off for to tackle the next outpouring of boredom in the banlieue.
+Flames licking up to our appartment window – on the second floor – troubled me, but the Saint Denis firefighters put it out with weary resignation, before setting off for to tackle the next outpouring of boredom in the banlieue.